heng2j/Deep_Images_Hub/README.md

 ![Alt text](README_images/Example%20for%20reason%20of%20diversified%20images.jpg?raw=true "For example we need many Barack Obama's images to reconize him")

 So!
-I want to create a platform that can artificial the artificial intelligence training process just like Amazon’s Mechanical Turk, I am here to introduce the Deep Images Hub
+I want to create a platform that can artificial the artificial intelligence training process just like Amazon’s Mechanical Turk, and here I am introducing the Deep Images Hub

 ![Alt text](README_images/Simple%20Platform%20Blueprint.png?raw=true "Motivation")